jlemein/izzy-renderer/README.md

 * `--materials` Materials file, which is a JSON file mapping the materials in the scene file to concrete shaders.

 ## Screenshots
+Tea set rendered using Blinn-Phong shading and a diffuse plane, acting as table cloth.
+All materials use textures for the albedo and normal maps.
 ![Rendering a teapot](doc/teaset_on_tablecloth.png)

+Brass vase is rendered using Blinn-Phong shading once again.
+The shininess can be observed clearly.
 ![Brase Vass](doc/brase_vass.png)

 Adding point lights and real time control over the light, making use of ECS' strengths.